causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask130_Spring2025_Enterprise-Scale_Bitcoin_Data_Knowledge_Graph_with_LlamaIndex/llamaindex.example.md

     I --> J
 ```

-The data flow architecture is designed to be:
-- **Fault-Tolerant**: Each connector operates independently, so failures in one data source don't affect others
-- **Time-Synchronized**: Data is aligned by timestamp to create temporal relationships
-- **Incrementally Updatable**: New data can be ingested without rebuilding the entire graph

 ## Knowledge Graph Construction

 The knowledge graph forms the foundation of our system, enabling complex queries across heterogeneous data sources.

-### Triplets: The Building Blocks
+### Triplets

 Our knowledge graph is built from "triplets" - a fundamental structure of subject-predicate-object relationships (e.g., "Block 700000 CONTAINS Transaction abc123").

 **Design Decisions:**
-- **Unified Triplet Generation**: Rather than building separate graph structures for each data source, we use the `TripletGenerator` class to create a cohesive, interlinked knowledge graph.
+- **Code-based Triplet Generation**: Since we have structured data, we can avoid prompting LLM for triplet generation and instead use the `TripletGenerator` class to create a cohesive, interlinked knowledge graph.
+This saves us a lot of API calls.
 - **Rich Property Set**: Each node and relationship contains comprehensive properties beyond just identifiers, enabling complex filtering and pattern matching.
 - **Semantic Embedding**: We generate natural language descriptions of entities and relationships, embed them with a sentence transformer, and store these vectors to enable semantic search.